immmersive/codesmash-ai/human-reasoning.md

 # Limits of Human Reasoning

+Seeing as how all our ideas are always subject to change, we need to be able to choose appropriate ideas for the approapriate moment.

 The problem with certain approaches is that they don't recognize their limits.
 Thus, they think they are universally applicable.
 This makes them suboptimal because in certain cases, they will not solve the problem at hand.
 Thus we need to understand the limits of applicability of an idea in order to utilize it in the correct manner.
 As we have seen previously, human mind never has access to absolute truth, thus, the information we are working under are always subject to change.
 But this is not the only limit.
-The further limitation is actually limit in actual problem solving, which comes bouth from the human mind and in problems we can approach.
+The further limitation is actually limit in actual problem solving, which comes both from the human mind and in problems we can approach.

 Furthermore, it is actually irrelevant whether the world is static or changing, when it comes to discovery using human reasoning.
 That is whether there is absolute truth or not.
 Due to our mental limits, our ability to discover is limited.
 Therefore, just because we are not finding any new answers to old questions like $1+1=?$, doesn't mean that we found the ultimate truth, with our answer being $1+1=2$.
 It might very well be that our mental resolution has hit a limit and we cannot resolve a lower answer, than what we already have.
 Just like we couldn't imagine any molecular explanation for cellular life before the invention of the microscope.

+# Example

+Let us now take into account the following situation.
+If we were to ask a person the following question, what could we expect as an answer?

+> _**What is water in its totality?**_

+The answer might appear quite simple and the person might something like the following:

+> _**When under 0°C it is solid matter, when at room temperature it is liquid and when it is at or above 100°C it is gaseous.**_

 Regardless of human mind being material or not, the effects we see of our mind in the material world are limited by limits of computation.
 Certain problems are solvable when defined properly.
 Other problems are not solvable.
 Thus, in our case, we shall only focus on solvable problems.
 There are 2 kind of problems which are unsolvable.